Project Crimson is a conservation trust which plants thousands of native trees throughout New Zealand every year. $10 will plant a tree!

 Not only have we have brought pohutukawa back from the brink of extinction, we have in total planted over 350,000 native trees and worked with thousands of New Zealanders to protect and renew our beloved native trees.
 Without Project Crimson some parts of New Zealand would have lost pohutukawa or rata altogether for future generations.

 Usually a donation to Project Crimson would allow us to plant more native trees throughout New Zealand through our Crimson Trees, however we are currently focused on a response to myrtle rust, a fungus which is threatening pohutukawa trees.
 For now, all donations will support this appeal.

 In 2015 we were recognised for our conservation work by winning a Green Ribbon Award, for protecting our biodiversity, at an awards ceremony at Parliament on 4 June.

-For 25 years Project Crimson has been working with communities around New Zealand to renew and restore our precious ecosystems, with a particular focus on our iconic pohutukawa and rata trees.
-All New Zealanders can be part of our work by making a donation which will go directly into our Community Restoration Programme, allowing us to plant more native trees throughout the country.
+For 27 years Project Crimson has been working with communities around New Zealand to renew and restore our precious ecosystems, with a particular focus on our iconic pohutukawa and rata trees.
+We work with organisations, schools, iwi, communities and individuals throughout New Zealand through our restoration and environmental education programmes.